beatrixgoubert/muiscapoetry/_texts/suba-hoy-despiertas.md

 ## Editor's note

 Hercilia Niviayo is a female leader of the Musica community in Suba.
-Besides raising her three children and few grandchildren, working as a
-*saya* (traditional teacher) at the Muisca preschool, and preparing the most delicious *chicha* (traditional Musica fermented beverage made out of corn) she sometimes writes.
+Besides raising her children and grandchildren, working as a *saya* (traditional teacher) at the Muisca preschool, and preparing the most delicious *chicha* (traditional Musica fermented beverage made out of corn), she sometimes writes.

 In this poem, entirely in Spanish, Niviayo speaks to her territory, Suba, and reassure it that the native people will take care of her again, as it was before colonization.